David Idris Zacharias: Political career

 In 2015, Zacharias contested for the ticket of All Progressives Congress, APC to run for Idah federal Constituency seat in the Nigeria Federal House of Representatives but lost to his opponent at APC primaries.
 In 2019 he won his party’s ticket and proceeded to win Idah federal Constituency seat in the National Assembly beating then incumbent Emmanuel Egwu of the People's Democratic Party, PDP at the general elections with clear margin of victory.
 Emmanuel Egwu not satisfied with his defeat challenged the result of the poll at election petition tribunal asking the court to nullify Zacharias’ victory and declare him (Emmanuel Egwu) the winner of the poll.
 On August 22, 2019 the three-man tribunal sitting in Wuse Zone 2 Magistrate Court, Abuja unanimously ruled that Zacharias was the rightful winner of the February 2019 poll affirming his electoral victory and struck out Emmanuel Egwu and PDP’s petition.
 Emmanuel Egwu is challenging the ruling of the tribunal at the court of appeal.

 Humanitarian services

-Zacharias is well known in his community and across Kogi his home state for his selfless services to humanity especially in times of emergency.
+Zacharias is a community figure in Kogi State, involved in humanitarian and emergency response services.